Bitvis VIP Specification Coverage

 initialize_req_cov()

 This procedure starts the requirement coverage process in a testcase.
-The requirement list file is optional, but without it the specification coverage is of course not possible and run_spec_cov.py shall not be executed.
+The Requirement List file is optional, but without it the Specification Coverage is of course not possible and run_spec_cov.py shall not be executed.
 The partial_coverage_file is created - and the header is written with NOTE, Testcase-name and Delimiter on the first three lines.
 If file already exists, it will be overwritten.

 initialize_req_cov(testcase, [req_list_file], partial_cov_file)